harryjacko/asterix/README.md

 This is an [Expo](https://expo.dev) project created with [`create-expo-app`](https://www.npmjs.com/package/create-expo-app).

 It is a personal cat app, where you can upload photos of your furry friends, vote on them and favourite.
-It's a technical take home test for Waracle.
+Built for a technical take-home test.

 https://github.com/user-attachments/assets/45e15d83-5c44-4641-b981-554b869dfa18